yanickc/museums/README.md

 Using [wikipedia](https://en.wikipedia.org/wiki/List_of_most-visited_museums) data on museums annual attendance, it performs a simple linear regression to predict museums annual visitors from the city's population.

 ## Method

-The (naive 😉) model performs a simple linear interpolation to try and predict a museums annual attendance from the city's population.
+The (naive 😉) model performs a simple linear interpolation to try and predict a museum's annual attendance from the city's population.

 Note that it is unrealistic to use a simple linear regression in this context.